 It looks as if the heads are made by different woodcarvers and two are decorated with silver rivets – and this type of posts is not known from any other graves dating back to the Viking Age.

 Some believe these are dog heads, in that case, some really scary Viking dogs.
-However, they may as well be symbolizing animals from Old Norse mythology like Odin’s wolves, Freya’s cats or the Midgard Serpent.
+However, they may as well be depicting bears, or symbolizing animals from Old Norse mythology like Odin’s wolves, Freya’s cats or the Midgard Serpent.

 If the animal head posts were carried during processions, attached to the sledges or on a wall by the throne chair, just becomes speculation.